web

 "The license server manager (lmgrd) has not been started yet, the wrong port@host or license file is being used, or the port or hostname in the license file has been changed"

-Please follow the following suggestions to solve issues.
+Please follow these suggestions to resolve the issue.

 Suggested Solutions

-- If these suggestions do not help you, please contact our Customer Support and share the server license file and the log files lmadmin.log, asglmd.log, and/or mcslmd.log stored by default in the folder logs of your lmadmin installation on the server machine.
+• The log files (lmadmin.log, asglmd.log, and/or mcslmd.log) stored by default in the logs folder of your lmadmin installation on the server machine.

-2. If the page http://localhost:8090/systeminfo displays on the server machine a hostname and/or a port number that does not match the environment variable ASGLMD_LICENSE_FILE on the client machine
+2. If the page http://localhost:8090/systeminfo displays a hostname and/or port number on the server machine that does not match the environment variable ASGLMD_LICENSE_FILE on the client machine

 3. If Amira/Avizo still fails to start with the server connection failure message despite the above suggestions